DavidSkura/zetl/README.md

-# zetl

-A simple ETL framework for Python, SQL and BAT files.
+A simple ETL framework for Python, SQL and BAT files which uses a Postgres database for activity logging.

+## Local computer install
+Download and install postgres to your local computer.
+Remember the password.
+After installing Postgres, your connection string will be:

+### host: localhost
+### port: 1532
+### name: postgres
+### schema: public
+### Username: postgres
+### Password: <whatever_you_supplied>